adamnemecek/ImageTrimmer/readme.md

 1. [Common](#common)
 1. Set x and y(Input value, or just click image).
 1. Trimming preview will be shown on the right box.
-1. Press "Crop(P)" or "Crop(N)" button to trim and save positive/negative image.
+1. Press "Trim(P)" or "Trim(N)" button to trim and save positive/negative image.

 Can zoom, scroll.